zsquareplusc/python-msp430-tools/msp430/asm/README.txt

 Example
 -------
-(for use in a unix like shell, windows users can replace "./" by "python " or the full path to the interpreter or use cygwin/bash)
+(for use in a un*x like shell, windows users can replace "./" by "python " or the full path to the interpreter or use cygwin/bash)

     ./as.py led.S